 About 330 the Palestinian Talmud was introduced, and at nearly the same time Constantine closed the great rabbinical schools.

-As a result of these events, the center of religious life was transferred to Babylon as a result of the population that remained there after the captivity, and it was there that the Babylonian Talmud was published sometime around 550.
+As a result of these events, the center of religious life was transferred to Babylon mainly because of the population that remained there after the captivity, and it was there that the Babylonian Talmud was published sometime around 550.